ironhack-labs/lab-javascript-advanced-algorithms/README.md

 ![](https://i.imgur.com/Qo1SQQ7.png)

-**Info**
-Think about a queue as if it was a queue in a bank.
+**Hint**: Think about a queue as if it was a queue in a bank.
 When you arrive, you are the last in the line, and you have to wait until it's your turn to being attended.

 ## Exercise

 ### Introduction

-The goal of this exercise is to create a visual layout to show how do stacks and queues work.
+The goal of this exercise is to create a visual layout to show how stacks and queues work.
 We will do it by using advanced JavaScript concepts like closures, scope, context, method invocation...

 We have created a set of tests to guide you through the abstract data types implementation.
-After implement the JavaScript functionality, create a visual layout to show how each data structure work.
+After implementing the JavaScript functionality, create a visual layout to show how each data structure works.

 ### Requirements